Click here to install Vsnips:

 - It's hard for many PC sync the snippets.
-Because of this, there have been too many snippets extensions for different languages, like, C/C++ Snippets, Bootstrap 3 Snippets.
+Because of this, there is already too many snippet extensions for different languages, like, C/C++ Snippets, Bootstrap 3 Snippets.

 I do not mean that it's bad for different language having their own extension.

-But you must admit that if you wanna add snippets for a language,
+But you must admit that if you want to add snippets for a language,

 you need to learn how to write an extension and how to add snippets.

-and what's most important is that if you are an Vimer, you had to
+and what's most important is that if you are an vimmer, you had to

 write snippets for these two editors, which bothers me.